zaiisao/Documentation/en/Video/custom_video_windows.md

   return true;
 }

 // Enable the external audio source mode and register the audio observer.
-Use the observer to pass the data from the external source to the Engine, and then from the Engine to the application. int nRet = rep.setExternalAudioSource(true, nSampleRate, nChannels);
+Use the observer to pass the data from the external source to the engine, and then from the engine to the app. int nRet = rep.setExternalAudioSource(true, nSampleRate, nChannels);

 agora::util::AutoPtr<agora::media::IMediaEngine> mediaEngine;